StanfordGeospatialCenter/SGC_Boilerplate/Stanford_Locator_Service_Use.md

 # Using Stanford's locator.stanford.edu Geocoding Service

-Stanford Geospatial Center maintain's an ArcGIS Server-based geocoding service for research and teaching use.
+Stanford Geospatial Center maintains an ArcGIS Server-based geocoding service for research and teaching use.
 This service is meant to be used for bulk geocoding of thousands to millions of placenames and/or addresses in North America.

 ### To access the Address Locator services: